PASTAQ-MS/PASTAQ/README.md

 ## Windows

 When building Pastaq in Windows, it may be helpful to first open a Visual Studio command prompt using Tools->Visual Studio Command Prompt in the Visual Studio IDE so that you have access to the compiler and linker.
-Then, in that command window, activate your Pastaq Python environment and proceed with the instructions.
+Then, in that command window, activate your PASTAQ Python environment and proceed with the instructions.

 #### Powershell